jackjazb/miniserve/README.md

 ## To Do

 - Add a site directory command line argument
-- Navbar
+- Config file with options
-- Styling in a separate file
+- expand route structs with page titles etc
-- `favicon.ico`
+- make sure nav link order is retained